catharinadepari/essay/README.md

 <br>

 ### C. Responsive Design<br>
 A good interactive web map should be responsive to different users and settings. **Responsive design** is defined as a set of strategies for using the Open Web Platform that dynamically change the content, layout, and styling of a webpage based on the display device and user context.
-The examined project is a responsive web map design  because it uses the following elements:<br>
+The examined project is a responsive web map design  because it uses **meta tags** and **div tags** elements.<br>

-#### META TAGS<br>
 This meta tag tells the browser what width it should render the viewport at (*adaptive cartography*)
 <br>